-This video is just one part of a series on do-it-yourself full-body dog grooming, so be sure to check out the other videos in this series.
+This video is just one part of a series on do-it-yourself full-body dog grooming.

 Disclaimer: I am not a professional dog groomer – I am a self-taught groomer who has been doing this exact grooming process with my goldendoodle Chloe since 2014.
 Some of my methods might be unconventional, but they get the job done.
 If you are uncomfortable with any part of the DIY grooming process, please hire a professional groomer in your area.

 The first thing I’ll mention is that I personally like to use a #5 all over the body which cuts the hair to about 1/4 of an inch.
 But you can certainly cut to any length you want.
 Here’s a link to the blade if you want to check it out.

 Before I start the actual grooming, I first prepare the clipper blade by applying clipper oil directly to it.
 I turn on the clipper for a split second to distribute the oil, and then I wipe off the excess oil with a dry cloth.

 [Coming soon] I actually have another video on clipper blade cleaning and maintenance for before, during, and after a groom, so be sure to check that video out, too.